-If you have diabetes, getting sores or ulcers on your lower legs is a worry.
-These open wounds, known as diabetic ulcers, can be serious.
+If you have diabetes, getting sores or ulcers, diabetic sores on lower legs are a worry.
+These open wounds, known as diabetic sores on lower legs, can be serious.
 They can even lead to more health problems if not treated right away.
-But, with the right information and care, you can handle these issues and keep your health good.
+But with the right information and care, you can handle these issues and keep your health good.

-In this detailed guide, we’ll look at why these sores happen, who’s at risk, and how to treat them.
+In this detailed guide, we’ll look at why diabetic sores on lower legs happen, who’s at risk, and how to treat them.
 We aim to help you take charge of your foot and leg health.

-- Diabetic ulcers are a common complication of diabetes, affecting up to 25% of people with the condition1
+- Diabetic sores on lower legs are a common complication of diabetes, affecting up to 25% of people with the condition.

-- Poor blood circulation, nerve damage, and increased infection risk are leading contributors to the development of diabetic sores21
+- Poor blood circulation, nerve damage, and increased infection risk are leading contributors to the development of diabetic sores on lower legs.

-- Early detection and proper treatment are crucial to prevent complications like amputation, which can affect up to 24% of those with diabetic foot ulcers3
+- Early detection and proper treatment are crucial to prevent complications like amputation, which can affect up to 24% of those with diabetic sores on lower legs.

-- Maintaining good blood sugar control, practicing daily foot care, and seeking regular podiatric checkups are key preventive measures31
+- Maintaining good blood sugar control, practising daily foot care, and seeking regular podiatric checkups are key preventive measures.res

 Understanding Diabetic Sores and Their Causes